For those who absolutely need to visit their branch, we reveal which banks are open and when.

 You can also check how well its services are running here.

-Halifax has revealed its branches will remain open whenever possible between 9:30am to 3:30pm, Monday to Friday.
-No branches will be open at the weekends until further notice and the mobile branch service is currently suspended.
+Halifax has revealed its branches will remain open whenever possible between 9:30am and 2pm, Monday to Friday, while the mobile branch service is currently suspended.

 Unfortunately, some branches may have temporarily closed, so it’s best to contact your local branch to make sure it’s still open.
 You can find the branch finder here.